|Deputy Minister of Foreign Affairs|

 Harndon is rarely flat, consisting mainly of hilly forest, often moving more to swamp closer to the valley floor; noteable exceptions include the marshy tundra of the northeastern coastline.
 Closer towards the centre are larger hills and forested low alpine areas, with fjords within some of the valleys.
 Along the spine of Harndon is situated the Polosi Mountains, with foothills rolling out across the rest of the width of the country.
 Within the valleys and plateaus of this region lies more moderate alpine flora that would not survive Harndonian conditions, if it weren't for the shelter of the mountains from the coldest airs.
 The Nameu Lake is a large inland sea within the centre of the Polosi mountains, and was thought to be formed from a mixture of plate movement, erosion, and a cataclysmic eruption of a long-dead supervolcano that now lies beneath the lake.
 Due to Harndon not being near any active plate boundaries, any volcanoes that previously existed are no longer alive,and earthquakes are very rare.

 Harndon is very heavily forested, with a large range of cold-resistant flora sheltering beneath the trees.
 Many of these are unique to Harndon.
-Within some valley floors, and atop some plateaus, the forest floor can be marshy terrain.
+Within valley floors, and atop some plateaus, the forest floor is often marshy/peat bog terrain.
 These swamplands have their own range of flora and fauna that are adapted to these conditions.